 But it also doesn’t hurt to put them in there.
 It will just take some time for them to catch on if you are not famous.

 Nr 7 – Mailinglist

 A great extra feature could be to add a mailing list.
-This is easy to do with services like Mailchimp, Convertkit or Aweber.
+It is easy to do with services like Mailchimp, Convertkit or Aweber.

 A great way to get people to sign up is to share your music.
 Give them a free download to one of your songs.

-This is worth a lot, so do not worry giving it away for free.
+This is worth a lot, so do not worry about giving it away for free.

 If you have a list, even a small one, you can start to share your news and updates.
-Maybe 2 times a month to start out and promote your music through the mail.
+Maybe two times a month to start out and promote your music through the mail.